Title

 x

-(mm), and this chamber when filled with 75 grams of copper powder will be 12cm in depth and 6 cm in depth when filled with 3
+36(mm), and this chamber when filled with 75 grams of copper powder will be 12cm in depth and 6 cm in depth when filled with 3

 7

-grams. as indicated by Table
+grams. as indicated by Table1

-we 22 Form kinds of press mass [M] kg. s2/m velocity v
+used form kinds of press in this impact experiments.we 22 Form kinds of press mass [M] kg. s2/m velocity v

-/s 1 0.0156 46 2 0.0312 43 3 0.0468 41 4 0.0624 39 I Table
+/s 1 0.0156 46 2 0.0312 43 3 0.0468 41 4 0.0624 39 I Tablepassing through the press guide in its passage towards impact on the powder

-Figure 3.
+we used a photo transtor in the measurement of the velocity of the press as shownFigure 3.
 In n A ν .
-1 t F a ﹃ も ︾ e 3 F 目A . e 3 . t 3 d 恥 U n v σ e n e sι ﹄ e o a F I p o
+1 t F a ﹃ も ︾ e 3 F 目A . e 3 . t 3 d 恥 Uい n v σ e n e sι ﹄ e o a F I p o

-L1 L2 Lj, L2・lamp Rl>R2 : resistor P l'P 2 : photo transistor・
+L1 L2 Lj, L2・lamp Rl>R2 : resistor P l'P 2 : photo transistor・一

-start signal stop signal universalcounter A device to measure thevelocity ofthe press
+start signal stop signal universalcounter A device to measure thevelocity ofthe pressIn the period just prior to contact with the medium sarface

-the press will activate a photo-transistor trigger
+the press will activate a photo-transistor trigger,

-which will in turn activate a strobo Iight which durring its period of activation, will aHow the high-speed camera to record the events, The high-speed camera photo graphed at 40,000 frames per second. we list the parts
+which will in turn activate a strobo Iight which durring its period of activation, will aHow the high-speed camera to record the events, The high-speed camera photo graphed at 40,000 frames per second. we list the partsBull.Science& EngineeringDiv..
+Univ. ofthe Ryukyus(Engineering) 23

 oftheequipment used in theexpriment as follows. the numbers are indicated photo 1.
 1. press guide